Pastells/tmux-conda-inherit/README.md

 **Features:**

 - Automatic environment inheritance from parent panes
-- Works with conda, mamba, and micromamba
+- Works with conda, mamba, and micromamba; as well as uv.
 - Supports bash, zsh, and fish
 - Automatic cleanup of closed panes
 - Lightweight with minimal performance impact